ec-europa/platform-dev/profiles/common/modules/features/multisite_maxlength/README.md

 ## Activation
-Administrators can activate this functionality at the field settings edition page, which can be reached from the ¡§manage fields¡¨ tab of the content type settings form.
+Administrators can activate this functionality at the field settings edition page, which can be reached from the 'manage fields' tab of the content type settings form.
 There are two different set ups for this functionality depending on the widget type: